 What most experts do agree on: CBD is generally adequately safe, and most people tolerate it well.
 Many doctors have even seen the CBD benefits firsthand.

 “I personally do believe CBD has the ability to help with different types of sleep disorders, particularly those that are secondary to anxiety, depression, PTSD, and chronic pain,” says Salimpour.
 “I have seen how CBD can be helpful in reducing sleep difficulties and improving sleep quality in patients with fibromyalgia, chronic fatigue, and even in some patients suffering from primary insomnia.”
+(Learn about CBN, another type of cannabis, and whether it can help you sleep better.)

 How to use CBD for sleep